opabravo/security-writeups/README.md

 ### Password

-Active machine writeups/walkthroughs are encrypted with passwords, due to Hack The Box's rules.
+Due to the TOS of Hack The Box,

-Heard that the password might be in `$(cewl https://greybot.me)` though.
+Active machine writeups/walkthroughs are encrypted with passwords (not in rockyou.txt)

 ### Machine Writeup/Walkthrough

 > [Machines](./htb/Machines)

-Includes : `50+` machines (Pending to setup blog)
+Includes : `50+` machines (Pending to setup a blog)

 ### Challenges Writeup/Walkthrough